Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 (Source: Novozymes Investor Relations)

-But during the last two decades, Novozymes not only payed an annual dividend, it also decreased the number of outstanding shares via share buybacks.
+But during the last two decades, Novozymes not only paid an annual dividend, it also decreased the number of outstanding shares via share buybacks.
 Management suspended share buybacks in the years during the Financial Crisis.
 But since 2011, the number of outstanding shares decreased from 320 million to about 283 million right now.
 Novozymes is also planning to spend about DKK 1.5 billion in 2020 on share buybacks and compared to many other companies, Novozymes didn't suspend its share buyback program.
 When looking at the chart above, we can see that Novozymes spent exactly DKK 2 billion every year on share buybacks and one can argue if it makes sense to spend the same amount every year no matter what the share price is, but that is a different story.

 Intrinsic Value Calculation